w3f/polkadot-wiki/docs/learn/how-to/stake-your-dot.md

 If your bond is below the first line, you won't be able to nominate at all, and the app will prevent you from proceeding.
 This minimum is currently set at 250 DOT on Polkadot.

-If your bond is above the first line but below the second, you’ll be able to bond, but your account might not participate in the election process (i.e. you may not end up nominating any validators), and you’re unlikely to receive rewards.
+If your bond is above the first line but below the second, you’ll be able to bond, but your account might not participate in the election process (that is you may not end up nominating any validators), and you’re unlikely to receive rewards.

 If all three areas are filled out, like in the image above, you can stake and start receiving rewards!